 To see a breakdown of your site traffic by device:

-- The Traffic Overview and Sales Overview panels include a pie chart with device data.
+- The Traffic and Sales panels include a pie chart with device data.

 - The Analytics app has a Device Type card.

-Is the dimmed data in behind the Upgrade button in Purchase Funnel real?
+Is the dimmed data behind the Upgrade button real?

 No. Any dimmed or blurred data behind the Upgrade screen is a sample.
-To get real Purchase Funnel data, upgrade to a Commerce plan.
+To get real Purchase Funnel or Sales By Product data, upgrade to a Commerce plan.

 What are the differences between Visits, Unique Visitors, and Pageviews?